What Is the CIA Triad?

 1. Confidentiality

-You could think of confidentiality as privacy.
+You can think of confidentiality as privacy.
 When you send an email, for example, you're directing the contents of that email to a specific person or group of people.
 The protections in place that keep your email private are measures related to confidentiality.
 Passwords, locks, and tokens are among these measures.

 2. Integrity